OLC-Bioinformatics/redmine-docs/docs/analysis/diversitree.md

 #### Interpreting Results

-DiversiTree will upload two files to Redmine on completion: `strains.txt`, and `tree.nwk`.
-The `strains.txt` file contains the
-_X_ most diverse strains, where _X_ is the number specified in the first line of the description.
+DiversiTree will upload two files to Redmine on completion: `diversitree_report.html`, and `tree.nwk`.
+The `diversitree.html` can be opened in any web browser, and has a picture of the tree with selected strains highlighted, and a list of the _X_ most diverse strains, where _X_ is the number specified in the first line of the description.
 The `tree.nwk` file contains the phylogenetic tree created in newick format.
 If you want to view this tree, you can use a program such as [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) or a web-based viewer like [phylo.io](http://phylo.io).